Superhouse Limited Q1 FY26: Unpacking the Hidden Turnaround Amidst Consolidated Losses

-Let’s peel back the layers of their latest performance to understand the true drivers and what they might mean for future earnings.
+Let’s peel back the layers of Superhouse’s latest earnings to understand the true drivers of its performance and, more importantly, what this could mean for its future earnings trajectory.

 Particulars Q1 FY26 (Unaudited) Q4 FY25 (Audited) Q1 FY25 (Unaudited) YoY Growth (Q1 FY26 vs Q1 FY25) QoQ Change (Q1 FY26 vs Q4 FY25)